Photonics-Bretagne/Python_Wrapper_For_Zolix/README.md

 ### Communicate using Python ###

-You can first communicate with the Zolix monochromator using the example python script [example.py](Dependencies/Python_Zolix_Gateway/zolix/app) and follow the instructions.
+You can first communicate with the Zolix monochromator using the [example python script](Dependencies/Python_Zolix_Gateway/zolix/app) and follow the instructions.

-Then, you can use more functions available in the library zolix/app folder [zolix_gateway](Dependencies/Python_Zolix_Gateway/zolix/app).
+Then, you can use more functions available in the library [zolix/app folder](Dependencies/Python_Zolix_Gateway/zolix/app).
 More information about these functions can be retrieved here [EN-OperationManual_ZolixOmniSpec](documentation/EN-OperationManual_ZolixOmniSpec.pdf)

 ## About us ##